cybercongress/cybercongress/ecosystem/donations/Open Program.md

 **The program**

 Our goal is for the game to succeed.
-A) For the sake of the distribution and the development of the protocol
+1) For the sake of the distribution and the development of the protocol
-B) To be able to fund cyber~Congress via [proposals and incentives](https://github.com/cybercongress/congress#values).
+2) To be able to fund cyber~Congress via [proposals and incentives](https://github.com/cybercongress/congress#values).

 To achieve this we want to propose an open and a fair referral program to help us to achieve the goal of 600k ATOM during the donation round.